mmtk/mmtk-core/docs/tutorial/src/mygc/gencopy.md

 # Building a generational copying collector
+> Note: This part is work in progress.

 ## What is a generational collector?
 The *weak generational hypothesis* states that most of the objects allocated